 Optometry schools review your undergraduate transcript and the grades you have earned in your courses as a way to measure academic competencies that you have gained.
 Grades are considered to be a reliable predictor of how you would perform in optometry school.
 Admissions committees look at your undergraduate transcript for indications of whether you will have the intellectual abilities and self-discipline to succeed in the demanding optometry school curriculum.

 Your undergraduate GPA is one of the primary ways optometry schools will evaluate your application for admission.
 What is a competitive GPA for admission to optometry school?
-For example, the mean average GPA at the IU School of Optometry for the 2020 entering class was 3.58.
+The average GPA of the 2024 entering class at the IU School of Optometry was 3.8, while the average GPA for all students entering optometry programs nationwide in 2024 was 3.55.

 Optometry schools pay attention to grade trends and ranges also.
 A student who had a difficult first semester as a freshman but went on to earn A’s in rigorous science courses in future semesters could still be viewed favorably.